 Here we’ll talk about the differences between glass and plastic bottles for your e-liquid, the various materials available and their pros and cons.

+Glass or plastic bottles for e-liquid?
 This was brought up in a Facebook group a couple of weeks ago so I thought it would be fun to chat about it here.

 Let me just start by saying – There’s mad bro science in the vaping scene.